rwharton/bb_proc/README.md

 The `-tel` option allows you to set the telescope name in the output filterbank header.
 Right now, you can just give one of the three DSN dish names.

+All of the files produced in the processing will be place in the output directory.
+In the case of this example, that is just the current working directory.